linxule/linxule.github.io/_portfolio/portfolio-2.md

 However, **the page margins will likely be changed** to the default setting for new documents.
 For example, I set the default margins of 1 inch for all new documents created in Microsoft Word.

 Cite-while-you-write (CWYW) is another important step in academic writing.
 I use Zotero, Better BibTex, and Pandoc for CWYW.
-I hope to cover my methods in the future posts.
+I hope to cover my methods in the future.
 {: .notice--primary}